Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 3. Track a foreclosure property

 Some real estate portals will list pre-foreclosure and foreclosure properties as well as homes currently for sale.
+You can attend the auction and purchase the property, but keep in mind you’ll likely need all cash to do so.

-You can attend the auction and purchase the property (though keep in mind you’ll likely need all-cash to do so!).
-If you want to hold out, and the house doesn’t end up selling, you can then watch for it to come up as an REO property.
+If you want to hold out and the house doesn’t sell, you can wait for it to come up as an REO property.
 This is a good way to approach the purchase if you don’t want to deal with the foreclosure process.

 4. Go to an auction website